APonder-Dev/windows-batch-utilities/README.md

 .
 ├─ scripts/                  # All batch scripts live here │  ├─ menu_launcher.bat
+│  ├─ net_quickdiag.bat
 │  ├─ sysinfo_snapshot.bat
-│  └─ reports/               # Auto-created by sysinfo_snapshot
+│  └─ reports/               # Auto-created by sysinfo_snapshot (Will not see this yet.)
 │     └─ <yyyy-MM-dd_HH-mm-ss>/
 │        ├─ systeminfo.txt
 │        ├─ ipconfig_all.txt